FK Sukthi

-Futboll Klubi Sukthi, commonly referred to as FK Sukthi are an Albanian football club founded on 10 July 2009 and based in Sukth (Durres District).
-Together with Teuta Durrës & KF Erzeni Shijak are three football teams from Durrës.
+Klubi i Futbollit Sukthi, commonly referred to as FK Sukthi is an Albanian professional football club founded on 10 July 2009, based in Sukth.
+Together with Teuta Durrës and KF Erzeni Shijak they form the trio of football teams from Durrës that compete in country's four divisions.
 The club's home ground is New Sukth Stadium, which has a seated capacity of 1,000.

-Managerial History
+List of managers

 This is a chronological list of the managers who have guided FK Sukthi since 2009.